InboxKit/community-templates/CONTRIBUTING.md

 Thank you for your interest in contributing to the InboxKit community template library! 🎉

-## 🎁 Rewards
+## Rewards

-When your template is accepted and merged, you'll receive **free lifetime access** to InboxKit, including:
+When your template is accepted and merged, you'll receive **50% Off lifetime access** to InboxKit, including:
-- Access to all 100+ premium templates
+- Access to all templates and counting
 - AI-powered customization assistant
 - All future templates and updates
-- Priority support

-## 📋 Submission Guidelines
+## Submission Guidelines

 ### What We're Looking For